hblake3/LibraryManagementSystem/README.md

 # Library Management System

-A fullstack React + Supabase app for managing a library's books and members.
+A full stack React + Supabase app for managing a library's books and members.

 ## View the work-in-progress Live Demo!